munuhee/books_shop/README.md

 5. Push to the branch (`git push origin feature/your-feature-name`).
 6. Create a new Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Acknowledgments

-- This project was created as part of learning Django and integrating Stripe for payment processing.
+- This project was created as part of learning Django and integrating PayPal for payment processing.
-- Thanks to the Django and Stripe communities for their valuable documentation and resources.
+- Thanks to the Django and PayPal communities for their valuable documentation and resources.

+Happy coding!